RavinSG/obsidian-cyber/WriteUps/THM/Burp Suite Intruder/Burp Suite Intruder.md

 We can see that there are no protective measure implemented in the form.
 Hence we can take a brute force approach to crack the login page.

-However, due to a data-leak the usernames and passwords of the company was leaked fe months ago and this leaked list can be downloaded through:
+However, due to a data-leak the usernames and passwords of the company was leaked few months ago and this leaked list can be downloaded through:
 `wget http://10.10.181.83:9999/Credentials/BastionHostingCreds.zip`

 ![[Credentials.png]]